 What are TO, TE, and TEP in Translation?

-Although clients are unfamiliar with these three acronyms, TO, TE, and TEP play a vital role in the outcome of translated content as well as the workflow of any translation and localization agencies.
+Although clients are unfamiliar with these three acronyms, TO, TE, and TEP play a vital role in the outcome of translated content as well as the workflow of any translation and localization agency.
 TO, TE, and TEP refer to three basic levels of a translation project namely Translation Only, Translation and Editing, and Translation, Editing and Proofreading respectively.

 You might ask: Why are there three different levels?
 What exactly do they mean?
 And how can you choose the best level for your current files?
 Well, in this article we will go into details about each level and find out what level is the most suitable for your projects.

-1. Translation Only – TO:
+1. Translation Only – TO

 Why choose Translation Only?